rahulkataria35/Kafka-Python-Docker/README.md

 The main objective in this project was to learn how to create an application that sends(Produce) and receives(Consume) a message from Kafka, using Docker and docker-compose tools.

 > Let's start with What is Kafka :

 Kafka is a distributed message streaming platform that uses publish and subscribe mechanism to stream the records.

-# the role of Kafka in a microservices architecture.
+# The role of Kafka in a microservices architecture.

 Kafka plays a crucial role in a microservices architecture as it provides a scalable and fault-tolerant messaging system that enables communication between different services.
 It serves as a distributed streaming platform, allowing the exchange of real-time data streams and event-driven communication among microservices.